 Uncoated polymer clay is completely machine washable and is safe to use in the tumble dryer.
 But if you’re using any sort of paint or sealer, I recommend hand washing your artisan polymer clay buttons.
 I’ve had good luck with Varathane, but I don’t know how well other sealers will hold up in the heat and moisture of a machine wash.

 If you do want to remove your buttons before washing your garment, there is a neat little item that you might want to find.
 They’re basically little curvy safety pins that you use to attach your buttons instead of sewing them on.
 It makes removal super easy.
 You can find them in the button section of some sewing and fabric stores.
-Or find them online at sewing suppliers such as Sew True.
 Thanks to Rebecca for the reminder about these pins.

 There's more by email!